Local Projections vs. VARs: Lessons From Thousands of DGPs: Data generating processes

-Third, for the IV specifications, the DGPs differ in terms of the degree of invertibility of the shock and the strength of the IV.
-The degree of invertibility is defined as the R-squared value in a population projection of the shock of interest on current and lagged macro observables $\lbrace \bar{w}_{t-\ell} \rbrace_{\ell=0}^\infty$.
-The bias of some SVAR-based external instrument procedures depends on how far below 1 this measure is, as discussed further in \cref{sec:estim}.
-The table shows that 90\% of the DGPs have degrees of invertibility below 47\%, i.e., substantial non-invertibility.
-This is not surprising: The DFM \eqref{eq:factors}--\eqref{eq:idio_errors} features a realistic amount of idiosyncratic noise $v_t$, making it challenging to accurately back out the aggregate shock of interest $\varepsilon_{1,t}$ from a small number of observed time series $\bar{w}_t$.
-The strength of the IV is somewhat weak to moderate, as the population first stage F-statistic (from a regression of the normalization variable $i_t$ on the IV $z_t$) varies between approximately 10 and 30, given sample size $T=200$.
+Third, for the IV specifications, we note that our DGPs differ in terms of shock invertibility and IV strength.
+The degree of invertibility is defined as the R-squared in a population projection of the shock of interest on current and lagged macro observables $\lbrace \bar{w}_{t-\ell} \rbrace_{\ell=0}^\infty$.\footnote{Projections on infinite collections of lagged variables are defined as the limit when the lag length tends to $\infty$, using a diffuse initialization of the Kalman filter.} The bias of some SVAR-based external instrument procedures depends on how far below 1 this measure is, as discussed further in \cref{sec:estim}.
+The table shows that 90\% of the DGPs have degrees of invertibility below 49\%, i.e., substantial non-invertibility.\footnote{\citet{Leeper2013} argue that adding forward-looking variables to a VAR ameliorates the invertibility problem.
+However, if we restrict attention to the 1,457 DGPs that contain at least one time series in the ``Asset Price \& Sentiment'' category (see \cref{app:results_cat}), the 90th percentile of the degree of invertibility increases only marginally to 51\%.} This is not surprising: the DFM \eqref{eq:factors}--\eqref{eq:idio_errors} features a realistic amount of idiosyncratic noise $v_t$, making it challenging to accurately back out the aggregate shock $\varepsilon_{1,t}$ from a small number of time series $\bar{w}_t$.
+The strength of the IV is by construction borderline weak to moderate, as the population first stage F-statistic (from a regression of the policy variable $i_t$ on the IV $z_t$, controlling for lagged data) is calibrated to vary between approximately 10 and 30, given sample size $T=200$.